+The use of GCs should be limited to the treatment of an acute flare-up and should not be used prophylactically.
+Rather, an increase in disease activity should be recognized early and treated promptly to avoid unnecessarily high doses and prolonged GC administration to limit complications.
+Despite this, doses of oral prednisone (max.
 1mg/kg body weight per day, usually 40-60mg per day) may be necessary in the acute management of IBD tapering over a period of several weeks to a maximum of three to four months.
-A too-cautious tapering regime will lead to unnecessary side-effects while tapering too fast carries the risk of a relapse.
+A too-cautious tapering regime will lead to unnecessary side effects while tapering too fast carries the risk of a relapse.

 Intravenous hydrocortisone 300mg/day or methylprednisolone 60-80mg/day by continuous drip or in divided doses may be used for severe disease and normally requires hospital admission.
-It should be remembered that GCs are only prohibited during the in-competition period and that intravenous infusions or injections are prohibited at all times (unless part of a hospital admission, clinical investigation, or a surgical treatment, or is given in less than 50 mL q.
-6 hours).
-Doses are individualized and demand specialist oversight in combination with other appropriate therapeutic agents.
-A small proportion of patients with IBD, especially after frequent and/or prolonged GC exposure, become corticoid-dependent.
+GC doses are individualized and demand specialist oversight in combination with other appropriate therapeutic agents.
+A small proportion of patients with IBD, especially after frequent and/or prolonged GC exposure, become corticoid dependent.

-D. Recommended duration of treatment
+d.
+Duration of treatment

-Given the chronic nature of IBD, the duration of treatment for athletes is likely to be lifetime or at least for the life of their exposure to high performance sport.
+Given the chronic nature of IBD, duration of treatment for athletes is likely to be lifetime or at least for the life of their exposure to high performance sport.
 However, GCs should only be given during periods of acute disease and according to international guidelines, with effort made to minimize GC exposure in IBD.
-If GC treatment becomes a frequent necessity, maintenance therapy with immunomodulators or biologicals should be initiated.
+If GC administration becomes a frequent necessity, maintenance therapy with immunomodulators or biologicals should be initiated.

-4. Other Non-Prohibited Alternative Treatments
+4. Non-Prohibited Alternative Treatments

-Permitted agents to maintain remission and to shorten GC exposure include immunomodulating drugs (such as azathioprine, 6-mercaptopurine, methotrexate), 5aminosalicylates, analgesics and antibiotics.
-Lately, so-called biologics such as the anti-TNF $\alpha$ agents (e.g. infliximab, adalimumab), anti-integrins (e.g. vedolizumab) and anti-IL-12/23 antibodies (e.g. ustekinumab) have been used to induce and maintain remission in IBD.
+Permitted agents to maintain remission and to shorten GC exposure include immunomodulating drugs (such as azathioprine, 6-mercaptopurine, methotrexate), 5-aminosalicylates, analgesics and antibiotics.
+Lately, so-called biologics such as the anti-TNF agents (e.g., infliximab, adalimumab), anti-integrins (e.g., vedolizumab) and anti-IL-12/23 antibodies (e.g., ustekinumab) have been used to induce and maintain remission in IBD.